singhrakeshgkp/spring_security/readme.md

   - run the applicationn and try to access ```/security-test``` resource without ```key``` header.
 You will get 403 forbidden error
   - Now pass the header and correct key value, this time u will be able to access the resource

+  ## 007 Security Basic
+  #### Configure ```ApiFilter apart from basic/default filter``` Authentifcation can be happen by either basic credential(user id+ pwd) or api key.
+  - Testing
+    - try to access ```/security-test``` endpoint with api key, u should be able to access the resource
+    - Now remove api key and try to access same resource using user id and password, resource should be accessible here as well.
+    - In case api key or user id or password is incorrect 403 unauthorized access response should be returned by server.